schemar/solarc-theme/README.md

 # SolArc Theme
 SolArc is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

-SolArc is based on the Arc theme: https://github.com/horst3180/arc-theme Colours are based on the Solarized colour scheme by [Ethan Schoonover](https://github.com/altercation): https://github.com/altercation/solarized
+SolArc is a fork of the Arc theme: https://github.com/horst3180/arc-theme

+Colours are based on the Solarized colour scheme by [Ethan Schoonover](https://github.com/altercation): https://github.com/altercation/solarized

 ## SolArc is available in three variants